ru-museum/jis-barcode-lualatex/README.md

 # jis-barcode-latex
-HOW TO Make JIS-Barcode with latex.
+HOW TO Make JIS-Barcode(ja) with latex.